Masato-Nasu/Ephemeral-Cypher/README.md

-# EphemeralCypher (v1.0.8)
+# EphemeralCypher (v1.0.9)

 Minimal UI.

-- Select an HTML file and/or an image.
+- Enter a web page URL and/or an image.
 - Paste/type a message.
 - Encrypt / Decrypt.